-The Office of the State Auditor requires has described that in accordance with Revised Code of Washington 43.09.260, the City of Yakima must undergo annual financial examinations performed by State Examiners.
+The Office of the State Auditor requires that in accordance with Revised Code of Washington 43.09.260, the City of Yakima must undergo annual financial examinations performed by State Examiners.
 Investment management is to be included as part of the annual independent audit to assure compliance with this investment policy.
-As a part of these examinations, internal controls over investments are carefully scrutinized.
-These examinations may result in recommendations to change operating procedures to improve internal control.

 XVII.
-Investment Policy Review, Approval and Adoption [Council Review/approval]
+Investment Policy Review, Approval and Adoption

 The City of Yakima investment policy shall be adopted by resolution of the City Council.
-The policy shall be reviewed annually on a regular basis by the Finance Director of Finance and Technology or his/her designee and any significant modifications made thereto must be approved by the City Council.
+The policy shall be reviewed annually by the Finance Director and any significant modifications must be approved by the City Council.